130,000 people have been helped by charity drive

 Mother and Child Welfare Organisation – £1,000

-Food, medicine, fuel, support and advice for elderly people in the Somali community.
+Food, medicine, fuel, support and advice for older people in the Somali community.

 Play Association H&F – £1,000